Pedrocortex/Class-Registration-System/README.md

 Select the session time.
 Enter the student's ID.
-Choose the attendance period (AM or PM).
+Choose the attendance period of the day (AM or PM).
 Select the attendance type (In-person or Online).
-Click Gravar Dados (Save Data).
+Click "Gravar Dados" (Save Data).
 The record will be automatically saved in the Excel spreadsheet.
 Excel Output

-# Each attendance record includes:
+## Each attendance record includes:

 Field	Description
 Date	Registration date